haseebulamin/landing-page-using-html-css-bootstrap5/readme.md

 1. Clone the repository: https://github.com/git-guides/git-clone<br>
 2. Open the index.html file in a web browser to view the landing page.

+Credits
 <h3>Credits:</h3>
 Created by <span style="color: orangered;">Haseeb Ul Amin</span>.
+Hello I'm haseeb ul amin.
+I'm committing the code in this repo